flipacholas/Architecture-of-consoles/articles/playstation-3.md

 Behind the scenes, this dongle carries out a huge amount of work, which can be divided into two groups {{< cite "anti_piracy-psjail" >}}:
 1. The **USB exploit**: Once the console is turned on, the dongle tricks the system into thinking it's connected to a six-port USB hub, and then performs a complex sequence of USB commands until it reaches a **heap overflow** and escalates access to the PS3's Kernel (level 2), it then proceeds to execute a payload.
 2. The **Payload**: this is another complex package that patches the original shell to enable hidden functions only available on debug units (i.e. the 'Install PKG' entry), disable signature verification (to load any arbitrary module/package); and redirect Blu-ray commands to the hard drive instead (for loading games from the hard drive).
 The fact this program can alter so much from the kernel level makes you wonder what's the hypervisor good at?
+    - To complement this, I was later told by M4j0r: "Interestingly it doesn't even exploit Sonys code, this part of lv2 was written by Logitech and the developers of that exploit might had access to the source code (due to the 2008 hack).".

 This product was subsequently reversed-engineered by other communities and shortly after, open-source clones appeared (i.e. PS Groove) which removed many restrictions (for instance, users could now unplug the device after the exploit finishes).
 Some forks were even deployed on a Texas Instruments calculator {{< cite "anti_piracy-tijb" >}}.
 In any case, Sony acted quickly with software update `3.42` to remove this gold mine {{< cite "anti_piracy-pshistory" >}}, although the door for Homebrew was already opened.
 {{% /inner_markdown %}}